ThoughtSpot acquires Mode to define the next generation of collaborative BI >>Learn More

 What is advanced analytics?

-Advanced analytics is a general term to encapsulate a wide range of data analysis methods including predictive analytics, machine learning, semantic analysis, sentiment analysis, clustering, and more.
+Advanced analytics is a general term to encapsulate a wide range of data analysis methods including predictive analytics, diagnostic analytics, machine learning, semantic analysis, sentiment analysis, clustering, and more.

 It often requires more advanced tools like Python and R and as a general rule, is the analysis you can’t reach just from rearranging data on a dashboard.